 Every time we hold a class there are always people there that tell us their stories about how they went to another instructor’s CPL course but left there feeling like they didn’t really learn what they needed.
 Why did they choose them?
 Well, it’s usually because they were either the least expensive or they had the only openings on the day they wanted to take the class.
 Neither of these should be driving your decision.

 If you want to learn about carrying a concealed pistol for self-defense, you shouldn’t care about someone’s hunting experience.
 And if personal protection is your goal, shooting at bulls-eye targets with a timer and other forms of competitive shooting techniques have little to do with what you will need to know to survive a violent encounter with a criminal.
 Even police or military experience won’t mean they have ever carried a concealed pistol.
 Most people in the military don’t actually carry guns, and you would be shocked at how poorly most police officers are trained in the use of firearms.
-Most people think that police officers have a lot of experience in using guns, since they carry one for their job, but only about a quarter of all current police officers in the US have ever fired their gun while on duty even once! (https://www.pewresearch.org/fact-tank/2017/02/08/a-closer-look-at-police-officers-who-have-fired-their-weapon-on-duty/) Most police officers will never shoot their gun anywhere but at the range, and only during practice once a year.
+Most people think that police officers have a lot of experience in using guns since they carry one for their job, but only about a quarter of all current police officers in the US have ever fired their guns while on duty even once!
+Most police officers will never shoot their gun anywhere but at the range, and only during required practice once or twice a year.

 How many pistols do they own?
 How many have they carried concealed, and for how long?
-How often do they carry in public?
+How often do they carry concealed in public?
 What kind of training have they had relating to self-defense for when they cannot carry?
 How many defensive firearms training courses have they attended (or did they just get their certificate to teach you about guns and that’s all)?
 I have met so many instructors that sincerely feel they have the experience to teach others that have only ever owned one pistol.

 Did you know that most CPL “Instructors” get their training from a two or three-day course that doesn’t even require them to demonstrate the proper use of a holster?
 The minimal shooting they are required to do to earn that “Instructor” certificate is usually less than we are required to have you do to issue you yours (ask me how I know this?).
 You want an instructor who has been trained not just to hit a target at a static range but understands how to help others learn to outshoot a criminal under conditions most of us can only imagine.